bleonard252/just_audio_mpv/README.md

 This uses `mpv_dart`, which uses a local socket to communicate with mpv over JSON IPC. mpv takes care of all the file loading, shuffling, looping, pretty much everything.

+## Comparison to `just_audio_media_kit`
+In most cases, you probably should use [`just_audio_media_kit`](https://pub.dev/packages/just_audio_media_kit) or raw [`media_kit`](https://pub.dev/packages/media_kit) instead.
+It's better made, better supported, much stabler, and it might even have more features.

+Even better would be to use a "raw" Linux audio library, but it doesn't look like anyone's making that.

+If the licensing scheme or legality of `media_kit` concerns you, this package might be in your interest.

+That being said, this package will remain supported on a best-effort basis for the foreseeable future, or until someone makes a complete, native solution to audio playback both on Linux and Windows.
 ## Installation
 **Users** with software that uses `just_audio_mpv` have to install `mpv`.
 A recent version is *highly recommended*.
 The `mpv` binary must be present in the PATH.
 One of the following commands should do this for you: